jorgegv/rage1/doc/DATAGEN.md

   specified, 'Main' is assumed
   * `SEQUENCE_B`: (optional) name of the second animation sequence.
 If not specified, 'Main' is assumed
+  * `INITIAL_SEQUENCE`: (optional) name of the initial animation sequence.
+  If not specified, 'Main' is assumed
   * `SEQUENCE_DELAY`: (optional) delay between animation sequence runs (screen frames)
   * `CHANGE_SEQUENCE_HORIZ`: (optional) if this flag is 1, the enemy sprite